vomaksh/neohooks/README.md

 ### Introduction

 Neohooks provides you a playground for webhook debugging and testing without a hassle.
 It provides unique and random URLs which can be used to debug and test webhooks and HTTP requests.

 Neohooks is inspired by [webhook.site](https://webhook.site).
-Neohooks is more focused on self hosting though you can use the live version of the app.
+It is more focused on self hosting though you can use the live version of the app.

 ### Todos